 If you are willing, we invite you to consider the Support Fee of 600 Euros.
 This will help people with less financial capacity to get a scholarship.

+If you can’t commit to the standard price, you can ask for a Scholarship (given on a case by case basis according to the number of contributing participants).
 The team trusts your judgment about what represents a commitment on your part and respects your financial situation.
-If you cannot afford the lowest fee but know this course is for you, get in touch.
-Write us at firstname.lastname@example.org.
+If you cannot afford the standard fee but know this course is for you, get in touch.
+Write us at vulture@emergencenetwork.